Rural American history: Economics of land and agriculture

-The new nation had an abundance of high quality farm land and a severe shortage of laborers.
+The nation had an abundance of high quality farm land and a severe shortage of laborers.
 Farm work became family work.
 After the federal government bought out the Indian tribes (which moved further west), pioneers rushed in to establish farms.
 The Ohio experience is representative, according to Kevin F. Kern and Gregory S. Wilson.
 A high priority was to eliminate both the dense forests and the abundant wildlife.
 The nearest trees were chopped down and the logs used to build the log cabin to live in, along with stacks of firewood.
 Year by year the other trees were cut down to make fences or burned to produce ash that increased soil fertility.
 Ohio from 1800 to 1900 went from 95% forest to 10%.
 At the same time farmers eradicated varmints that posed threats to their own safety, or to livestock, or to crops.
 Rattlesnakes were an immediate danger to the family.
 Bears, wolves, and wildcats threatened the cattle, hogs and chickens.
 Deer, raccoons, and squirrels devoured young crops.
 Traps and shotguns led to the rapid decline or complete elimination of many species from the landscape.
 The last wild black bear in Ohio was killed in 1881.

-Farm families worked hard and produced almost all their food and clothing, and traded surplus items with neighbors.
-Typically they exchanged their small surpluses of food or tobacco or rice or lumber for imported items with the country merchant at a nearby crossroads.
+Farm families produced almost all their food and clothing and traded surplus items with neighbors.
+Typically they exchanged their small surpluses of food, tobacco, rice, or lumber for imported items with the country merchant at a nearby crossroads.
 Or they sold grain to the miller, or sold some cattle or sheep to an itinerant buyer.
 A long-term priority was clearing the land, expanding the farm, and making plans for the sons to inherit land and the daughters to have a dowry.

-In the 20th century rural residents advocated for federal and state help to obtain modern conveniences including rural free mail delivery (1906); paved roads (1920s); electricity (1930s); telephones (1930s); Interstate highways (1950s); and Internet access (21st century).

 Land ownership has been central to rural American life, linked to ideals of independence and political influence.
 Family farms were a dominant feature of rural life for much of American history.
 Down to the early 20th century, farmers had a priority of establishing their children in farming.
-After 1920 new technology caused revolution, as horses and mules and hired hands were replaced by powerful machines.
-Farms were consolidated --a few giant operations replaced dozens of small ones.
+After 1920 technology caused revolution, as horses and mules and hired hands were replaced by powerful machines.
+Farms were consolidated: a few giant operations replaced dozens of small ones.
 The family farm was replaced by a locally owned business enterprise.
 The great majority of children left farming and moved to nearby towns.

+In the 20th century rural residents advocated for federal and state help to obtain modern conveniences including rural free mail delivery (1906); paved roads (1920s); electricity (1930s); telephones (1930s); interstate highways (1950s); and internet access (21st century).
 Agriculture remains important in the 21st century, with rural America still being the primary source for the nation's food, fuel, and fiber.